 The Corsair K95 RGB PLATINUM XT is an amazing gaming keyboard that's versatile enough for other uses as well.
 The dedicated software lets you program all keys, including the six macro keys, and customize RGB lighting.
-The keyboard has a solid build, and comes with a comfortable wrist rest that most people would be satisfied with.
-The double-shot PBT keys are durable and have a nice feel to them, and the good tactile feedback helps reduce typos.
+The keyboard has a solid build, and comes with a comfortable wrist rest that most people should be satisfied with.
+The doubleshot PBT keys are durable and have a nice feel to them, and the good tactile feedback helps reduce typos, but the keys can feel a bit heavy.
 Unfortunately, it has limited compatibility on both macOS and Linux systems, but the majority of keys still work on them.
 Overall, it has a better feel than its predecessor, the Corsair K95 PLATINUM.

 The Corsair K95 RGB PLATINUM XT is amazing for gaming.
-The double-shot PBT keycaps are good and feel stable, and overall the keyboard has an excellent build quality.
+The doubleshot PBT keycaps are good and feel stable, and overall the keyboard has an excellent build quality.
 There are six dedicated programmable macro keys on the left side, and the RGB backlighting is amazing for gaming in the dark.
-The tactile keys might feel a bit too heavy for gamers, but the keyboard's available in Cherry MX Speed switches for a faster actuation.See our Gaming recommendations
+The tactile keys might feel a bit too heavy for gamers, but luckily, it has extremely low click latency.

 The Corsair K95 PLATINUM XT is wired-only and isn't made for mobile use.

 Great keyboard for an office.
 The Corsair RGB K95 PLATINUM XT has excellent typing quality with good tactile feedback, but the Cherry MX Blue switches are too loud and may bother your coworkers.
 However, the keyboard is available with tactile Cherry MX Brown and linear Cherry MX Speed switches as well.
 The ergonomics are also good as it comes with a comfortable wrist rest.